ChaseJN/ChaseJN/README.md

 I am proficient with C++ and also have experience in Python, Java, HTML, CSS, and Javascript.

-You can reach me anytime at my email, which is chasenigro26@gmail.com
+You can reach me anytime at my email: chasenigro26@gmail.com